-If you cannot apply online, contact Work and Income to find out the best options for applying.
+If you cannot apply online, contact Work and Income to find other options for how to apply:

-If you were affected by the Christchurch shooting incident
+If you were affected by an emergency event

 You may be able to get financial help from Work and Income:

 Meet with a case manager

 You normally need to visit a Work and Income office and meet with a case manager before your application is accepted.
 If you do not have all the right information and documents with you, it will take longer to be paid.